 Ask to your students to use GDPR legal information and consent form models when working on academic questionnaires

-When working on academic questionnaires, you need to learn how to inform and obtain consent of participants, and to comply with the European data protection legal standards.
+When you carry out questionnaires as part of your teaching, you must learn how to inform, obtain the consent of the participants, and comply with European data protection regulations.

 Register Personal Data Processing

 If you need to process personal data for academic purposes, and that the data processing is not planned within the Sciences Po IT environment, you need to comply with the law.
-Complete the form (Sciences Po data processing registry).
+Contact the DPO department in firstname.lastname@example.org.
 Your Data Protection Officer may contact you to accompany you.

 Check if your treatment is particularly sensitive